ggerganov/llama.cpp/README-sycl.md

   Please run **sudo sycl-ls**.

-  If see it in result, please add video/render group to your ID:
+  If you see it in result, please add video/render group to your ID:

   ```
   sudo usermod -aG render username